ondras12345/IR-vlc-control/README.md

 There are probably better choices, like [LIRC](http://www.lirc.org/) (linux) or [WinLIRC](http://winlirc.sourceforge.net/) (Windows), but I wanted to create my own, simple to edit solution.

 ## Setup and installation
-1. Install [pyserial](https://pypi.org/project/pyserial/): `pip install pyserial`
-1. Download this repository - download the latest release from the [Releases](https://github.com/ondras12345/IR-vlc-control/releases) page.
+1. Download this repository - download the latest release from the [Releases](https://github.com/ondras12345/IR-vlc-control/releases) page **and copy** [PyVLChttp](https://github.com/cheydrick/PyVLChttp/) repo to the `IR-vlc-control/PyVLChttp` directory,
+**OR clone** this repository and run `script/setup`.
+This initialises submodules.
+1. Install requirements: `pip install -r requirements.txt`
 1. Download the [IRremote Arduino Library](https://github.com/z3t0/Arduino-IRremote).
 Follow the steps described in their README.
 1. Upload the IRrecvDump (NOT IRrecvDumpV2) example to your Arduino board, connect the required IR sensor.
 1. Open the Arduino Serial monitor.
 Press the keys you want to assign to a function on the remote control and write down the codes that appear in the Serial moitor window. (eg. `NEC: 5EA110EF`)